valtido/sentry-docs/src/collections/_documentation/clients/java/config.md

 Sentry.init("https://public:private@host:port/1?option=value&other.option=othervalue");
 ```

+{% capture __alert_content -%}
-Note that Sentry will not be able to do anything with events until this line is run, so this method of configuration is not recommended if you might have errors occur during startup.
+Sentry will not be able to do anything with events until the above line is run.
+This method of configuration is not recommended if you might have errors occur during startup.
 In addition, by passing a hardcoded DSN you are no longer able to override the DSN at runtime via Java System Properties or System Environment Variables.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

 &nbsp;
 ### Configuration via the DSN